Many visitors to Belfast come to see the famous murals. But, once here, many are surprised at just how many have little, or no, political allegiances.

 If, however, you want to see some super-sized daubs of an (almost) apolitical bent, check out these chic bricks...

-Football Murals: Local legend George Best can be spotted at several outdoor spots including the Sandy Row in Man Utd strip, Windsor Park - NI and Linfield's football ground off the Lisburn Rd. - and East Belfast's Cregagh Estate where he grew up.
+Football Murals: Local legend George Best can be spotted immortalised on walls along the Sandy Row in Man Utd strip and adorned in NI attire in East Belfast's Cregagh Estate where he grew up.

 Celtic FC’s greatest ever player, Jimmy ’Jinky’ Johnstone, is immortalised in a Falls Road mural.